hiyuchang/hiyuchang.github.io/index.md

 I am Yuchang Sun.

-Currently, I am a Ph.D. candidate in Department of Electronic and Computer Engineering, the Hong Kong University of Science and Technology, supervised by [Prof. Jun Zhang](https://eejzhang.people.ust.hk/home.html) and (informally) co-supervised by [Dr. Yuyi Mao from PolyU](https://sites.google.com/site/ymaoust).
+I received the Ph.D. degree from The Hong Kong University of Science and Technology (HKUST) in 2024, supervised by [Prof. Jun Zhang](https://eejzhang.people.ust.hk/home.html), and the B.Eng. degree from Beijing Institute of Technology (BIT) in 2020.

-I am looking for work opportunies in China, Hong Kong SAR, and Singapore.
-Besides, any collaboration chances are welcome!
+Any collaboration chances are welcome!
+Please email me.

 ### [News!](./news.html)

 ## Education Background

 - Ph.D. student, Dept. ECE, The Hong Kong University of Science and Technology, Hong Kong, China, Aug.
-2021-Now
+2021-May 2024

 - Research graduate student, Dept. EIE, The Hong Kong Polytechnic University, Hong Kong, China, Aug.
 2020-Jun.
 2021